Tutorial

 /compact

 Claude Code then summarizes the current conversation and keeps only key information.
-The compression rate reaches 70 to 85% of the original volume according to Anthropic's internal tests (2025).
+The compression rate reaches 70 to 85% of the original volume 's internal tests (2025).

 CommandEffectContext PreservedUse Case